AscendNTNU/ros-workshop/README.md

 4. Use the same process to start control_node in a new terminal.

-5. We will also start the AI systems, but the note that the AI team coded it in python.
-In a new terminal run
+5. We will also start the AI systems, which were written in python.
+Run
 ```
 rosrun ros_workshop ai.py
 ```